Meet the Heritage Ability team!

 Star Clapp, Adminstrator and IT support email@example.com

-Star provides admin and IT support to the Heritage Ability team.
+Star provides admin and IT support to the Heritage Ability team, mainly working on editing the British Sign Language tours and making the large print maps.
 This is her first job since she finished studying IT at college in June 2016.
-She has a rare degenerative physical disability and she is a wheelchair user, so she is very passionate about improving heritage for Deaf and disabled people.
+She has a rare physical disability and is a wheelchair user, so she is very passionate about improving heritage for Deaf and disabled people.

 Helen is an accredited trainer who has lived and worked as both a non-disabled and disabled person.
 She has worked with and for people with physical and sensory disabilities for 17 years, designing and delivering bespoke training.